top of page

 A CALLING

-Founder and Executive Director Brother Timothy Mayworm began serving as a Catholic Chaplain for the Los Angeles County Probation Department in 1977.
+Founder and former Executive Director Brother Timothy Mayworm began serving as a Catholic Chaplain for the Los Angeles County Probation Department in 1977.
 It was his first chance to understand the overwhelming need of troubled youth to overcome the circumstances they found themselves in.
 While teaching at La Salle High School in Pasadena, Brother Tim remained involved with the juvenile probation camps.
 Utilizing La Salle’s Campus Ministry Program, he was able to bring La Salle students to juvenile probation camps for friendly sports competitions with the residents.
 The interactions among both groups had a profound effect on Brother Tim.

 The concept, and the calling, which was to become Journey House was born.